d-schneid/SOP/README.md

 + `env_file`: use environment variables from file `sop.env`.
 + `shm_size`: Since SOP uses shared memory for accessing datasets between processes, and docker limits `/dev/shm` to 64 MiByte by default, the size of shared memory has to be increased to a reasonable size.
+Effectively, this should be roughly the amount of RAM you are intending to use.
 + `expose`: Expose port 8000 to docker API (this is where gunicorn is listening).
 + `volumes`: If you want [persistent storage](https://docs.docker.com/storage) (and you probably do) use docker volumes or bind mounts for locations `/static` and `/app/webserver/src/main/sop/media`.